 5. They have succeeded

-Most importantly these entrepreneurs – now mentors – have succeeded in their entrepreneurial journey and for this reason alone they are ready to pass on their wisdom to another generation of hungry entrepreneurs.
-Despite all the setbacks and “failures” that many entrepreneurs may have faced on their journey, they have come out on top and can confidently be qualified to be mentors.
+Most importantly these entrepreneurs – now mentors – have succeeded in their entrepreneurial journey.
+And, for this reason alone they are ready to pass on their wisdom to another generation of hungry entrepreneurs.
+Despite all the setbacks and “failures” that many entrepreneurs have faced, people still come out on top.
+And, can confidently be qualified to be mentors.
 You know that the advice they’re giving you is coming from a good place, its advice you can trust that will genuinely help you out.
 Here at EC we are extremely proud to be in touch with such amazing mentors that have truly seen it all in their entrepreneurial careers!